What you should know before outsourcing software development to Ukraine

-Over these years I’ve travelled throughout most of the west of Ukraine, having been to the capital Kyiv numerous times and also have visited some of the East of the Country.
+Over these years I’ve traveled throughout most of the west of Ukraine, having been to the capital Kyiv numerous times and also have visited some of the East of the Country.
 I have enjoyed my time here so much I have even taken to studying its grammatically complex mother tongue (it’s a little different to Australian English) ;).

 Ukrainians speak usually two languages — Ukrainian and Russian.
 The level of their English is, on average, fairly high particularly in the IT industry where it is almost a mandatory requirement and especially in Kyiv, Lviv, Kharkiv.
 These are the key cities associated with outsourcing software development in Ukraine.
 The majority of the developers in Ukraine have an intermediate or upper-intermediate level of English proficiency.

 Education level & quality are very high as compared with the GDP per capita of the country.

 Every year about 15,000 IT specialists graduate from Ukrainian technology universitiesClick to tweet